In order to bring a valid personal injury claim, you must be able to prove the other party was at fault for the accident that resulted in your injury.

 For example, if you were harmed in an auto accident, we can use photographic evidence to show the presence (or even the absence) of skid marks, the conditions of the road, and other valuable information to prove the other driver was at fault.

-If police arrive to the scene of your accident, the responding officer will likely conduct an on-site investigation and conclude which party he or she believes is at fault for the accident.
+If the police arrive at the scene of your accident, the responding officer will likely conduct an on-site investigation and conclude which party he or she believes is at fault for the accident.

 Police reports are helpful because they can provide an unbiased third-party overview of the accident from an authoritative official.